-The art and science of soldering is one that takes a lot of practice.
+The hands-on act of soldering is one that takes a lot of practice.
 While over time one can perfect their soldering technique, this blog provides a basic introduction to soldering.
 There are four major factors that affect the quality of a soldered joint—cleanliness, temperature, time, and adequate solder coverage.
 Each of these factors is discussed below.

 Cleanliness: All parts, including the iron tip itself, must be completely free of grease, oxidation, and any other type of contamination.
 Any sort of contamination makes soldering extremely difficult.
 In the case of oxidation, you can use a hand-held file, a knife blade, or an emery cloth to reveal the fresh metal underneath.
 For other types of contamination you can use a fiber-glass filament brush.